-4.2 The Evaluation of Water Demand in Cyprus (Stage I of Methodology)
+4.5 STAGE I: The Evaluation of Water Demand in Cyprus

-In what follows we describe the various sectoral demand assessments that have been undertaken in Cyprus and present the results.
+In what follows we describe the various sectoral demand assessments that have been undertaken in Cyprus and presents the results.
 The results are drawn together in the final section and the policy implications for the balancing of water demands are posited.
+Box 3 describes the data used in the water demand analyses

-4.2.1 Household Demand Assessment
+4.5.1 Household Demand Assessment

-An analysis of residential water demand from the SCP was undertaken [6].
+An analysis of residential water demand from the SCP was undertaken.
 Water demand was calculated from expenditure data and knowledge of the tariff structure in each of the localities.
 As in most European countries and the United States, Cyprus water utilities choose among three types of pricing schemes, uniform, decreasing and increasing block rates, in their attempt to use the price of water as a management tool to influence its use.
 The government-controlled part of Cyprus is divided into 37 water authorities each having its own tariff structure.
 The adoption of an increasing block tariff structure and differences in the application of this pricing policy across water authorities give rise to substantial water price heterogeneity in the island.
 First we provide a detailed graphical and descriptive statistical analysis of the structure and distribution of water tariffs in Cyprus, between regions and income groups.